GavinHuttley/tib/source/seqcomp/motif_finding.rst

 Alternatively, we could use a "probabilistic model" [1]_.
 That's what we're going to do now.

+..
+[1] A probabilistic model is one where a specific outcome is quantified via explicit probability calculation.

 Simple probability model for generating sequences
 -------------------------------------------------